 - Run static code analysis with

-We want fast feedback through the test pipeline, so we'll fail fast if the linting fails.
-This prevents running time consuming tests for semantically incorrect code.
+We want prompt feedback from the test pipeline, so we'll fail fast if the linting fails.
+This prevents losing time on account of semantically incorrect code.

 Run the demo yourself#